Skip to main content

 Step 4

-The last step is just a summary of the previous steps.
+The last step will show a summary of the previous steps.

 Once you click Finish, the Import Editor will open.